etianen/logot/docs/integrations/index.rst

    See :ref:`index-testing-async` usage guide.

-   See :class:`AsyncWaiter` API reference for integrating with additional asynchronous frameworks.
+   See :class:`AsyncWaiter` API reference for integrating with 3rd-party asynchronous frameworks.

 .. _integrations-logging: